Log in

 Whereas individual practitioners of psychology are licensed, training programmes in professional psychology can be accredited.
 The CPA accredited our internship for five years so we are officially accredited.
 For more information about CPA, please go to www.cpa.ca or call Toll free (in Canada): 1-888-472-0657.

-Supervisors are individually licensed by the College of Psychologists of Ontario.
+Supervisors are individually licensed by the College of Psychologists and Behaviour Analysts of Ontario.

-For more information about the College of Psychologists of Ontario including how to get in touch with them:
+For more information about the College of Psychologists and Behaviour Analysts of Ontario including how to get in touch with them:

-The College of Psychologists of Ontario is the governing body for psychological practitioners, Psychologists and Psychological Associates, in Ontario.
-The College is not a university, school or community college; its mandate is to protect the public interest by monitoring and regulating the practice of psychology.
-The Northern Ontario Psychology Internship Consortium (NORPIC) abides by the standards of the College of Psychologists of Ontario.
-For more information about the College of Psychologists of Ontario, to review the process to make a complaint against a licensed member of the profession, or for more information, you can contact the college at www.cpo.on.ca or 1-(800) 489-8388.
+The College of Psychologists and Behaviour Analysts of Ontario is the governing body for psychological practitioners working as Psychologists and Psychological Associates in Ontario, as well as for Behaviour Analysts.
+The College is not a university, school or community college; its mandate is to protect the public interest by monitoring and regulating the practice of psychology and Applied Behavioural Analysis.
+The Northern Ontario Psychology Internship Consortium (NORPIC) abides by the standards of the College of Psychologists and Behaviour Analysts of Ontario.
+For more information about the College of Psychologists and Behaviour Analysts of Ontario, to review the process to make a complaint against a licensed member of the profession, or for more information, you can contact the college at www.cpbao.ca or 1-(800) 489-8388.

 NORPIC is proud to be members of: